algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 Each day (except during the week-end), she takes her son to school by walking before she arrives to her workplace at 9am.
 Then, she leaves at 4pm before taking a coffee with a friend and picking up her kid to school before going home.

 At her workplace, she is the main person in charge of designing new variations of gloves.
-She leads her team of designer to find new ideas, but also new tools to create concepts more often. /////TO BE COMPLETED
+She leads her team of designer to find new ideas, but also new tools to create concepts more often.
+Though, most of her team have experience in the F# programming, but they don't have time to focus on learning a new programming language.

 -Goals: Hélène wants to spend more time with her child by having more control to her creativity.
 Indeed, she wants a software to help her team design new gloves according to the hand size.

+## 5.3 Naisha Kira

+-Job: Student in software development.

+-Description:
+Naisha is a 21 years old woman who is living in a boarding school in Orleans.

+She originally came from Mumbai in India where she was born and spent her childhood here.
+Since she was 7 years old, she had a passion for programming and wants to become a software developer.
+She knows a few programming languages, especially F# and python.

+After she has finished her high school studies, she enrolled herself to a college program proposing young students to travel through the world and study in a country for a year.

+She has already been in Australia, Spain, and she is now in France.
+She spends half-time studying at the Institute of Technology in Orlans, and half-time as an internship worker at Harfang 3D.

+-Goals: Naisha wishes to use her F# skills to help the society working on new engines concepts which would beneficiate well from F# advantages.
+Indeed, this opportunity would allow her to validate her degree in software engineering.

+## 5.4 Didier Delacité

+-Job: CEO of Harfang 3D
+-
+Description:
+Didier is a 52 years old man who is living in Orleans since he was born.
+He has a passion for technology, and lives with his wife near the Head Office of Harfang 3D.

+He has a great sense of humor usually dines with his colleagues at restaurants each Saturday, but he hates Football.

+He studied at the Insitute of Technology in Orleans for getting a degree in electrical engineering and industrial computing, but he decided to specialize himself in software conception.

+Then, he worked for 5 years as a software engineer at Harfang 3D, and his works have demonstrated his engagement.
+Finally, he has just been named the new CEO of the society.

+-Goals: As the new CEO, Didier wants to improve the quality and availability of Harfang 3D products and his society to attract new customers.

 # 6. Use cases